Doctoral Programs in Educational Leadership and Policy Studies

 Year One: The Core

 - During the first year, students participate in the learning community known as the cohort.
-Students take two core courses in the fall and one core course in the spring, sequenced over a two-year period.
-Core courses are typically offered one evening per week from 4:00 to10:00 pm, however, this schedule is subject to change.
+Students take two core courses in the fall and one core course in the spring for the first year.
+Students take an additional core course in the fall of their second year and a course focused on policy during the spring of their second year.
 The content of these courses includes critical perspectives, emerging views of leadership, organizational development and change, and research methods.

 Year Two and Beyond

-- The core experience culminates during the second year, and includes courses on organizational studies, research methods and policy development and analysis.
-Students will have completed an individually designed program plan of study is constructed with the assistance of their faculty advisor.
-Together an additional 18 hours of coursework related to the student’s area of interest is planned (15 concentration courses and one additional research course).
+- Students will have completed an individually designed program plan of study is constructed with the assistance of their faculty program advisor.
+Together an additional 21 hours of coursework related to the student’s area of interest is planned (18 concentration courses and one additional research course).